 The number of Pennsylvania malpractice lawsuits dropped for the sixth – please think about that for a second: sixth – consecutive year in 2010.
 The total number of malpractice lawsuits crashed from 2904 in 2002 to 1,491 last year.

-Of the malpractice cases that did go to a jury last year in Pennsylvania, doctors, hospitals and health care providers won 82% of the time (33 of 163).
+Of the malpractice cases that went to a jury last year in Pennsylvania, doctors, hospitals, and health care providers won 82% of the time (33 of 163).